 Jun 3 • 2021

 The other day, we polled you guys to find out which food photography props are YOUR absolute favorite!
 And everyone seriously delivered.
 We got so many amazing prop submissions, we just *had* to round them up for ya!
-Read on to find your next go-to props. 😍
+Read on to see the food photography prop roundup you didn’t know you needed!

 “These milk bottles are easily one of my favorite props to use and my go-to in almost every photo.
 I use this as a beverage container, extra background filler for height and dimension, plus they are just super cute for milk or cream.”